Pieloth/ASUS-G713PV-fix/README.md

 ## ⚠️ Disclaimer

 This tool modifies specific driver power management registry keys to prevent hardware freezes.
 Tested and verified on Asus ROG hardware.
 Use at your own risk.

+---

+> [!NOTE]
+> A Task Scheduler file, fix_winlogon_crash.xml, is also proposed\
+> It helps if experiencing "black logon" screen (No background image), and nVidia icons lost just after login in\
+> The reason comes from winlogon.exe crash while in modern standby sleep.\
+> Rare, but happens sometimes\
+> In Task Scheduler, import the fix_winlogon_crash.xml file and create the new task.
+It will detect winlogon.exe crashes, and restore nVidia icons automatically